Is there a prescription limit for Laser Eye Surgery?

 Astigmatism is when the cornea, the clear front cover of the eye, is curved more like a rugby ball than a football.
 Having such an irregularly shaped cornea prevents light from focusing perfectly on the retina.
 Astigmatism may cause blurry vision, eye strain, or headaches.

-Astigmatism often accompanies myopia or hyperopia.
+Astigmatism frequently accompanies myopia or hyperopia.
 It is shown on your prescription card in positive or negative diopters, though it indicates a different type of error from a myopic or hyperopic prescription.

 Whether it appears on its own or alongside other refractive errors, Laser Eye Surgery can typically treat astigmatism of up to 6.0 D.

 As with myopia and hyperopia, the treatable range of astigmatism can vary between clinics.
 As it requires correction in more than one plane, the refractive error is slightly more complex to treat.
-But with the right technology and level of expertise, virtually all astigmatism symptoms are treatable — at some clinics, high astigmatism cases are routine.
+But with the right technology and level of expertise, virtually all astigmatism symptoms are treatable, high astigmatism cases are routine.

 Ultimately, there is no hard and fast line to say what the prescription limit is for Laser Eye Surgery.
 It all depends on various factors and requires a thorough assessment on an individual basis to know if it is right for you.